 Wallpaper needn't be limited to a living space or bedroom.
 Putting a modern wallpaper in a kitchen – especially an open plan kitchen diner and living space or vintage-style kitchen – will add instant personality to a kitchen.
 Ensure it's wipeable, and protect any areas that might get repeatedly splashed with glass splashbacks.

 In a small kitchen, a window dressing that sucks light and space is a real 'no'.
 Space enhancing kitchen blinds are affordable, DIY-fit shutters let in light – but cheaper, slimmer and quicker to fit still is window film.
-Choose a design made to fit your window for best results, and pick a decorative design to add character to your kitchen quickly.
+Choose a design that suits your style and budget from our window film design gallery, and find more pretty, practical kitchen window treatment ideas in our feature.

 Designing a kitchen isn't something we always get right first time, so if you've not planned enough worktop space into your kitchen but still have enough room, a freestanding kitchen island will be a massive bonus to both prepping and storing.
 Or, perhaps you're renting and frustrated by the lack of kitchen storage in the room?
 A freestanding kitchen island is something you can take with you when you move... or flog.
-Plus, it often comes packed with kitchen storage space, worktop space and room for kitchen island seating – bar stools to you and me.
+Plus, it often comes packed with kitchen storage space, worktop space and room for kitchen island seating.

 No matter that you have a small kitchen, there's often space for an inventively squeezed-in dining area.
 In the smallest of kitchens, a table that folds flat against the wall when not in use and chairs that similarly concertina and can hang on the wall; if you have a little more room, a breakfast bar with bar stools tucked neatly beneath will give you somewhere to perch while you eat; or, if there's room under a window, a small dining table (even a half-moon-shaped one) will do the trick.

 You might not have the budget to pay for an interior designer, but adding interior design touches to a kitchen needn't cost a fortune if you know how.
-Plus, adding personality to a kitchen with anything from house plant display ideas to clever arrangements of artwork might be something you can do for free – after all, it's likely you already have everything you need hanging about at home.
+Plus, adding personality to a kitchen with anything from house plant display ideas to creating a gallery wall might be something you can do for free – after all, it's likely you already have everything you need hanging about at home.